-Ham and Veggie Fried Rice uses leftover ham and vegetables including mushrooms, peas, carrots, and rice in a stir-fry that’s easy to put together.
+This recipe for Easy Ham Fried Rice uses leftover ham and vegetables including mushrooms, peas, carrots, and rice.
+It’s a stir-fry that’s easy to put together but hard to quit eating.

 Upon the impending marriage of my oldest son and his then-fiancé, her parents took all of us to a Japanese steak house in Little Rock.
 It was a wonderful night of celebration for both of our families.